Husainabad Clock Tower

 Husainabad Clock Tower is a clock tower located in the Lucknow city of India.
-It was constructed in 1881 by Hussainabad Trust to mark the arrival of Sir George Couper, the first lieutenant governor of the United Province of Avadh.
-It was built at a cost of Rs.
-1.75 lakhs.
+It was built in the late 19th century by Nasir-ud-Din Haidar Shah to mark the arrival of Sir George Couper, the lieutenant governor of North-West Province.
+It was built at a cost 1.75 Lakhs Rs.
+The tower showcases a fusion of Mughal and Victorian architectural elements.

 History

-It is located adjacent to the Rumi Darwaza, Bada Imambada and Teele Wali Masjid.
+It is located adjacent to the Rumi Darwaza, near to Bara Imambara and Teele Wali Masjid.

-Built in the year 1881, Husainabad Clock Tower is adjudged as the tallest among all the clock towers in India. it was built as a replica of the Big Ben clock tower of London.
+Built in the year 1881, Husainabad Clock Tower is adjudged as the tallest among all the clock towers in India.

 Richard Roskell Bayne designed this structure, 67 m in height, and it reflects Victorian and Gothic style structural designs.
 Gunmetal is used for building the clock parts.
 Its gigantic pendulum has a length of 14 feet, and the dial of the clock is designed in the shape of a 12-fully gold flower and bells around it.